Changing the flow profile and resulting drying pattern of dispersion droplets via contact angle modification: Results and discussion

 It should be pointed out here that particle tracking is challenging in this system because particles are out of focus initially and imaging through the water droplets causes image artefacts, especially for droplets with larger contact angles.
 However, the overall trend that we observe is the following.
 For most of the samples, towards the beginning of the evaporation process, distorted particles are sometimes identified as multiple centres.
 In addition, for some of the samples, towards the end of the evaporation process, the movement of the CL looks like it is pushing some of the identified particles inwards.
 However, the inward flow is also seen at earlier stages of evaporation where the movement of the CL is unlikely causing this effect as depinning is not seen in side-view imaging (for example for the sample with $CA_i=$95$^{\circ}$).
-Finally, some particles are not tracked due to particle identification and filtering parameters including size, eccentricity and minimum brightness; particles with trajectories that are too short or with velocities below a threshold are also not taken into account (see Supplementary Information).
-Hence, we have re-analyzed the data corresponding to Figure \ref{fig:PT-trajectories} using the TrackMate plugin in ImageJ (not shown here) and this confirmed the trends observed in Figure \ref{fig:PT-trajectories}.
+Finally, some particles are not tracked due to particle identification and filtering parameters.
+Hence, we have re-analyzed the data corresponding to Figure \ref{fig:PTtrajectories} using the TrackMate plugin in ImageJ and this confirmed the trends observed in Figure \ref{fig:PTtrajectories} (see ESI).

+To summarize, instead of an outward flow, typically associated with the coffee ring effect, we measure an inward flow during the earlier stages of drying for substrates with a high contact angle.
+Only towards the later stage of the drying, during the constant contact line mode, we measure an outward flow.
+This may explain the difference in drying behaviour observed in Fig. \ref{fig:sidetop}.